Feral pig

 A feral pig is a domestic pig which has gone feral, meaning it lives in the wild.
 The term feral pig has also been applied to wild boars, which can interbreed with domestic pigs.
 They are found mostly in the Americas and Australia.
 Razorback and wild hog are sometimes used in the United States in reference to feral pigs or boar–pig hybrids.

 Definition

 A feral pig is a domestic pig that has escaped or been released into the wild, and is living more or less as a wild animal, or one that is descended from such animals.
-Zoologists generally exclude from the feral category animals that, although captive, were genuinely wild before they escaped.
-Accordingly, Eurasian wild boar, released or escaped into habitats where they are not native, such as in North America, are not generally considered feral, although they may interbreed with feral pigs.
-Likewise, reintroduced wild boars in Western Europe are also not considered feral, despite the fact that they were raised in captivity prior to their release.
+Zoologists generally exclude from the feral category undomesticated animals that have escaped or been released from captivity.
+Accordingly, Eurasian wild boars that have been deliberately or accidentally introduced into habitats where they are not native, such as in North America, are not technically feral, although they may interbreed with feral pigs.

+Ecological impacts

+Introduced pigs are among the most hazardous, costly, and difficult-to-tackle invasive species.
+They are widely distributed and naturalized due to their high adaptability and reproductive rates.
+A wide range of native fauna and flora (and also livestock) may suffer predations, competitions, and habitat degradations from the pigs.
+Pigs often withstand pressures from native predators, requiring proactive managements.
+They extensively damage agriculture and facilities, and may also pollute water sources and spread diseases thorough wallowing.

+Arguably, introduced swine may have some roles in both once-native and exotic habitats, to contain introduced plants and to refill vacant niches to some extent (such as that of prehistoric peccaries in North and South Americas).